A Mixture of SDB Skew-t Factor Analyzers: Abstract

 \section{Abstract}

 Mixtures of skew-$t$ distributions offer a flexible choice for model-based clustering.
-A mixture model of this sort can be implemented using a variety of forms of the skew-$t$ distribution.
-Herein we develop a set of mixtures of skew-$t$ factor analyzers models for clustering of high-dimensional data using a comparatively flexible variant of the skew-$t$ distribution.
+A mixture model of this sort can be implemented using a variety of formulations of the skew-$t$ distribution.
+Herein we develop a mixture of skew-$t$ factor analyzers model for clustering of high-dimensional data using a flexible formulation of the skew-$t$ distribution.
 Methodological details of our approach, which represents an extension of the mixture of factor analyzers model to a flexible skew-$t$ distribution, are outlined and details of parameter estimation are provided.
-Extension of our mixtures of `unrestricted' skew-$t$ factor analyzers to a family of parsimonious models is also outlined.
+Clustering results are illustrated and compared to an alternative formulation of the mixture of skew-$t$ factor analyzers model as well as the mixture of factor analyzers model.\\[-6pt]